hellowitlab/Caprometro/README.md

 The bare conductive touchboard with his ELECTRODE SOLDER PADS  gives you a great and creative way of creating things with sounds or with the use of the conductive jel.

-We firstly tryed it with an Arduino and a bread board and than we added sounds and touch buttons so we had to use another type of board for the final project.
+We firstly tryed it with an Arduino and a bread board and than we added sounds and touch buttons so we had to use another type of board for the final project (see the folder named FRITZING IMAGE).